Updated February 2022

 - Difficulty breathing or shortness of breath

 If you are experiencing these symptoms, please contact your health care provider right away.
 There are many places to get a COVID-19 test for free, and health insurance companies will now pay for – or compensate funds for – rapid, at-home test kits.
-Your doctor can help you determine next steps for possible diagnosis and treatment.
-If you are tested and do, in fact, have COVID-19, you may need to be quarantined for 10 or more days.
-Rest assured that you are likely to fully recover.
-If you have a positive test result, it is important to contact your adoption specialist to determine the timeline of your adoption.
+Your doctor can help you determine the next steps for possible diagnosis and treatment.
+If you are tested and do, in fact, have COVID-19, you may need to be quarantined for 5 or more days.
+If you have a positive test result, it is also important to contact your adoption specialist to determine the timeline of your adoption.
 It is very important to notify your adoption social worker immediately if you test positive for COVID so everyone can plan accordingly.

 - What if the expectant/birth mother we are working with has COVID-19?

-- What else do I need to know about adoption and coronavirus?
+- What else do I need to know about adoption and COVID-19?